J-Shahim/portfolio-webpage/src/assets/texts/nasa-project/model5.md

-# NASA Model 5
+# Drive-shaft

-This is a generic description for NASA Model 5.
-Replace this text with specific details about the model as needed.
+Description for Drive-shaft.
+Replace with details about this part.